Business Associate (AAS)

 For More Information

 Faculty advisors work closely with you in planning your course of study to help ensure a successful completion of the correct courses.
 Faculty advisor for the Levelland Campus is Lauren Gregory, Program Coordinator and Assistant Professor of Business Administration.
 Faculty advisor for the Lubbock Center is Dr. Jim Wilhelm, Program Coordinator and Professor of Business Administration.
-Advisor for the Plainview Center is Gracie Quinonez, Director of the Plainview Extension Center.
+Advisor for the Plainview Center is Jolee Dietrich, Director of the Plainview Extension Center.

 Lauren Gregory (Levelland Campus)